Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Plastic Surgeon, Center for Plastic and Reconstructive Surgery

 Dr. Lisa Cassileth is a board-certified plastic and reconstructive surgeon at Cedars-Sinai's Center for Plastic and Reconstructive Surgery.
-She also is part of the Cedars-Sinai's Saul and Joyce Brandman Breast Center - A Project of Women's Guild and performs breast reconstruction after mastectomy.

 Dr. Cassileth has trained surgeons in Poland to perform craniofacial surgery on children born with skull and facial deformities, and operated in Guatemala with the HELLPS program, providing transformative surgical care to disadvantaged children with cleft lip and palate malformations.
 She has worked with high-risk breast cancer patients who need both breast reconstruction and radiation, always striving to create the most optimal aesthetic result with the fewest number of surgical procedures and least amount of stress for the patient and has lectured on her findings at the Northeastern Society of Plastic Surgeons and the Robert H. Ivy Society.